DP Induction course

-For all additional cases, please, contact us in written by email.
+For all additional cases, please, contact us in writing by email.

 Nautical Institute approved.

-Here is the example of course delivery when instructor has a face to face with trainee a part of in a class practical explanations.
+Here is the example of course delivery when the instructor has a face to face with trainee a part of an in-class practical explanation.

 This is an example of our theory supportive presentations available for our trainees during and after the course.

 Acquiring theoretical knowledge and practical skills while operating dynamic positioning system, including the use and adjustment of DP system, auxiliary equipment and positioning reference systems; recognition and response on the emergency, warning and information messages; knowledge of DP related ship’s systems; knowledge of existing environmental conditions of wind, sea state, current and vessel movement.

 - Principles of DP.